 - a.
 Remove Neighborhood I from the LCRSP, since the City did not annex this area from San Bernardino County into its jurisdiction, thereby reducing the land area in the LCRSP by 417-acres and removing 1,278 residential units (Attachment B). - b.
 Modify the configuration of Neighborhood II by replacing the golf course with open space and removing the "senior citizens" age restrictions on residences and changing their distribution.
 The total number of residences and acreage, including open space, will remain the same, as the Neighborhood will be built as traditional family units.
-A further discussion of an additional minor adjustment of the residential configuration being presented is included below.
 (Attachment C). - c.
 Redistribute 2.2 acres of open space from Planning Area 62 to Planning Area 28 in Neighborhood III, thereby maintaining the same acreage of open space in Neighborhood III. - d.
 Include an option to modify the levee improvements adjacent to Lytle Creek, including an option to end the levee construction at the Specific Plan's boundaries.
 In 2005, the levee on the CEMEX property, which is nestled in between Neighborhoods II and III but outside of the LCRSP area, was damaged and remained in that condition at the time the LCRSP EIR was certified.
 The LCRSP EIR assumed the construction of a new flood control levee system stretching along the entire northeastern boundary of the Specific Plan, including repair of the damaged levee running through the adjacent CEMEX property.
 However, state and federal agencies are examining the potential for the existing damaged levee to remain as-is, rather than be repaired.
 Hence, there is a need to include the option of leaving the levee at the CEMEX property as-is in the LCRSP.